Food Technologist vs Food Scientist: What’s the Difference?

 Food Scientist as a Formulation Expert:

 The food scientist formulates from a molecular perspective.
-For example, if you’re creating a vegan mayonnaise, a food scientist will explore how to replicate emulsification using plant-based proteins and stabilizers, ensuring consistency, taste, and shelf life.
+For example, if you’re creating a vegan mayonnaise, a food scientist will explore how to replicate emulsification using plant-based proteins and stabilisers, ensuring consistency, taste, and shelf life.

 They explore: